ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 **INJURY ROLLS**

-W][henever a player's armoui- roll is made against them.
+Whenever a player's armoui- roll is made against them.
 The coach of J opposition team rolls 2D6 and consults the table below.-